jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

 1. Generate a key pair.

    * Create a new Service Account user in AMPLIFY Central using the key pair.
 See [Manage an API proxy using AMPLIFY CLI](/docs/central/cli_getstarted/).
-2. Create an environment object in [AMPLIFY Central using the CLI](/docs/central/cli_environments/) or [Add your environment to AMPLIFY Central using the UI](/docs/central/mesh_management/add_env/#add-your-environment-to-amplify-central).
+2. Configure an environment in [AMPLIFY Central using the CLI](/docs/central/cli_environments/) or [Add your environment to AMPLIFY Central using the UI](/docs/central/mesh_management/add_env/#add-your-environment-to-amplify-central).
 3. [Create a Discovery Agent configuration file](/docs/central/connect-api-manager/deploy-your-agents/#discovery-agent) *

    1. Move key files to a keys directory.
-   2. Log into the Artifactory Repository and pull the latest binary of the Discovery Agent.
+   2. Pull the latest binary of the Discovery Agent.
    3. Start the Discovery Agent.
 4. [Create a Traceability Agent configuration file](/docs/central/connect-api-manager/deploy-your-agents/#traceability-agent) *

    1. Move key files to a keys directory.
-   2. Log into the Artifactory Repository and pull the latest binary of the Traceability Agent.
+   2. Pull the latest binary of the Traceability Agent.
    3. Start the Traceability Agent.

 \* If you need assistance setting up the configuration files, please contact your Sales Account Manager, or open a support ticket on support.axway.com.